WordPress Image Optimization 2025

 Cumulative Layout Shift (CLS)

 CLS measures the visual stability of a page.
-It quantifies how much unexpected layout shift occurs as the page loads.
+It quantifies the amount of unexpected layout shift that occurs as the page loads.
 Have you ever tried to click a button, only for an ad or image to load above it, pushing the button down and causing you to misclick?
-That’s a layout shift, and it’;s a deeply frustrating user experience.
+That’s a layout shift, and it’s a deeply frustrating user experience.
 The primary cause of poor CLS on WordPress sites is images loading without predefined dimensions.
-When the browser doesn’;t know how much space to reserve for an image, it renders the text first, and then reflows the entire layout once the image finally loads.
-To pass the CLS assessment, a page should maintain a score of **0.1 or less** .
+When the browser doesn’t know how much space to reserve for an image, it renders the text first.
+Then it reflows the entire layout once the image has finally loaded.
+To pass the CLS assessment, a page should maintain a score of **0.1 or less**.
 Properly defining image dimensions in your HTML is the fundamental fix for this issue.

 Core Web Vitals thresholds for a “Good” user experience.
 Failing these metrics, often due to unoptimized images, directly impacts SEO rankings.